 • Previous Planning Decisions

-Around 75% of planning applications are accepted in England.
-If rejected, customers in Pulborough can either amend the application, addressing the reasons for refusal, or you can appeal the decision.
+Around 75% of planning applications in England get immediate acceptance.
+If rejected, customers in Pulborough can either amend the application, addressing the reasons for refusal, or appeal the decision.

 Can I continue without permission?

-As professional builders committed to providing the highest standards of service, we do not carry out building work without relevant planning permission.
+Our builders commit to providing you with high standards of service and workmanship.
+We never carry out building work without the relevant planning permission.
 While not illegal, without consent, the local planning authority can take action to have work altered or demolished.
 This can result in considerable monetary loss as well as major disruption to our customers; something that simply isn’t worthwhile.

-It is important to note that listed building renovations and other works to protected properties must have necessary permission because unapproved work to these buildings is a criminal offence.
+It is important to note that listed building renovations, and building work on other protected properties, must have the necessary permissions in place.
+Unauthorised work to a listed building is a criminal offence.